 Each project will be expected to be completed and submitted for presentation on a local and/or national level and will be submitted for publication when appropriate.
 This will allow each resident the opportunity to take an idea from conceptualization through all the stages of development and will hopefully result in enthusiasm for a lifelong process of contributing to his/her chosen field.
 The Texas Society of Plastic Surgeons, Air Force Society of Clinical Plastic Surgeons, San Antonio Society of Plastic Surgeons, J. Bradley Aust Society, and other specialty programs foster competition among plastic surgery residents for excellence in research and public presentations.

 Current projects in the division include a variety of clinical studies.
 Furthermore, the division has an active basic science laboratory studying hair cryopreservation, tissue engineering and neuroendocrine response to burns.
-The basic science lab is headed by Dr. Yuchuan Ding in conjunction with the Department of Neurosurgery.

 At UTHSCSA there is a 77,000-square-foot, AAALAC-approved, animal care facility with adjoining operating suites.
 At ALMMVH there is a 9300-square-foot, AAALAC-approved, animal care facility as well as operating suites.
 These facilities are available to faculty and residents in the Division of Plastic Surgery